 Dogs are pack animals by nature.
 When they live in your home instead of the wild, you’re the pack, and they want to be with you.
 Most dogs adjust to your family’s schedule of coming and going, but one out of every six dogs displays symptoms of separation anxiety.
+Now, since COVID has caused so many to work from home, dogs have gotten used to having us nearby all the time.

 What Does Separation Anxiety Look Like?
 Here are some symptoms to watch for: